jaohar/jaohar.github.io/03_portfolio.md

 title: Portfolio
 layout: landing
 order: 3
-description: 'This is the portfolio<br />there are videos here'
+description: 'This is the portfolio<br />there are good videos here'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---